 Published on: 2025-11-21

-This article explains why Bitcoin is falling right now, how the trend looks across different timeframes, and which levels many traders are watching.
+This article explains why Bitcoin is dropping right now, how the trend looks across different timeframes, and which levels many traders are watching.

-In simple terms, Bitcoin is falling because the market has flipped from greed to fear while liquidity is leaving the asset.
-The move down is roughly 25-30% from the October peak above 126,000 USD to recent lows below 90,000 USD.
+In simple terms, Bitcoin is falling because the market has flipped from greed to fear while liquidity is still leaving the asset.
+From the October peak above 126,000 USD to the late-November low near 82,000 USD, the drawdown reached about 35%.
+Even after bouncing and now trading back around 86,000 USD, BTC is still roughly 32% below its high, and today’s move is another leg inside that same correction.

 Today’s drop is driven mainly by: